zheka2304/innercore-mod-toolchain/INTRODUCE.md

 ## Work without leaving terminal

 Not enough built-in configurations, and creating new ones remains a problem to work on different devices?
 Or maybe you want to work only in the console, or using a remote server?
 From now on, the toolchain works as an independent library for Python, use it in your programs or call it from your *PATH* without any problems.
-A good start is to call `python -m innercoremodtoolchain.task --list` in your terminal, after the toolchain is part of the `PYTHONPATH` of course.
+A good start is to call `python -m icmtoolchain --list` in your terminal, after the toolchain is part of the `PYTHONPATH` of course.

 ## Ongoing support